 a.
 Scheduled contests will conform at all times to the state association rulings and adhere to recommendations made by these agencies.

 b.
 The activities and/or athletic director will be responsible for the scheduling of all high school activities and the athletic director will be responsible for scheduling athletic events at the middle school.
 All schedules must be approved by the middle or high school principal.

+2. The Superintendent shall consult with appropriate entities regarding protections for staff and students in activities, including appropriate social distancing measures during a pandemic or other health emergency, and whether the district’s participation in the activity should be suspended for a period of time.

 602 SCHOOL DAY